Why should you use Inco?

 Encrypted states fully on-chain: composable, programmable, and trustless

 Furthermore, achieving confidentiality with ZK demands a substantial investment of effort to comprehend circuit creation—typically employing a distinct language and design pattern.
-The confidential data has to be stored off-chain by the client or coordinated via a third party, leading to the generation of a zero-knowledge proof on the client side.
-Subsequently, this proof undergoes on-chain verification incurring a considerable cost (approximately 200k gas for SNARK proof verification in the EVM).
+The confidential data has to be stored off-chain by the client or coordinated via a third party, leading to the generation of zero-knowledge proof on the client side.
+Subsequently, this proof undergoes on-chain verification, incurring a considerable cost (approximately 200k gas for SNARK proof verification in the EVM).

 Last updated